Study Abroad FAQs

 The selection committee takes into account your grades, academic standing, and level of involvement on campus.
 Faculty references are also a key component in the decision making process.
 If you have specific personal concerns, please stop by the Study Abroad Office to discuss these with an advisor.

 Once you are accepted it is important to check your Canisius email frequently.
-You should be regularly communicating with the Study Abroad and International Partnerships Office.
-We will help you get started on applying for the appropriate visa.
+You should be regularly communicating with the Center for International Education.
+We will help you get started on applying to the university you are going to and applying for the appropriate visa.
 If you do not have a passport, you should apply now.

 If you were not accepted for a particular program you may choose to apply to a different program, or wait a semester and reapply.
-If you have specific concerns which may effect your eligibility, please make an appointment with the Director of Study Abroad, Brian Smith (@email).
+If you have specific concerns which may effect your eligibility, please make an appointment with Kera Bush-Turner at bushturk@canisius.edu

 Students should expect a difference in the way classes are structured, taught and how assignments are graded.
+You are likely to experience larger classes than what we have at Canisius.
 It will be important for students to speak with their professors if they feel unsure about the assignment or how it will be graded.
 Students can prepare themselves for this transition by speaking with returned study abroad students about their experiences.

 Every student planning on studying abroad will meet with his/her associate dean and department chair before they select the classes they will be taking.
 This will give both the student and his/her dean an opportunity to discuss how each course will be applied to their requirements upon their return to Canisius.